-NOTE An example of such a construction is a 30 kV winding, consisting of multiple bobbins connected in series, and earthed at one end.
+NOTE - An example of such a construction is a 30 kV winding, consisting of multiple bobbins connected in series, and earthed at one end.

-3 Wiring, connections and supply P.1 3.1 General 3.1.1 Current rating and overcurrent protection NAE The cross-sectional area of internal wires and INTERCONNECTING CABLES shall be adequate for the current they are intended to carry when the equipment is operating under NORMAL LOAD such that the maximum permitted temperature of conductor insulation is not exceeded.
-All internal wiring (including busbars) and INTERCONNECTING CABLES used in the distribution of PRIMARY CIRCUIT power and all INTERCONNECTING CABLES shall be protected against overcurrent and short circuit by suitably rated protective devices.
-D1 Wiring not directly involved in the distribution path does not require protection if it can be shown that creation of hazards is unlikely (for example, indicating circuits).
-Examples considered to comply with this requirement are: D1 conductors provided with overcurrent protection in accordance with Article 240 of the National Electrical Code, ANSI/NFPA 70, and the Canadian Electrical Code, Part I, CSA C22.1, Section 14; D1 D1 D1 internal conductors supplied by a power source that is limited to the output voltage and current values specified in table 2B or is limited to the output voltage values and provided with an overcurrent protective device with a RATED CURRENT value as specified in table 2C; D1 D1 D1 D1 - INTERCONNECTING CABLES supplied by a limited power source (see 2.5); D1 - a 20-A protective device used with any size wire in the primary.
-D1 NOTE 1 Devices for overload protection of components may also provide protection of associated wiring.
-NOTE 2 Internal circuits connected to the AC MAINS SUPPLY or to a DC MAINS SUPPLY may require individual protection depending on reduced wire size and length of conductors.
+3 Wiring, connections and supply

+3.1 General

+3.1.1 Current rating and overcurrent protection

+The cross-sectional area of internal wires and INTERCONNECTING CABLES shall be adequate for the current they are intended to carry when the equipment is operating under NORMAL LOAD such that the maximum permitted temperature of conductor insulation is not exceeded.

+All internal wiring (including busbars) and INTERCONNECTING CABLES used in the distribution of PRIMARY CIRCUIT power shall be protected against overcurrent and short circuit by suitably rated protective devices.

+Wiring not directly involved in the distribution path does not require protection if it can be shown that creation of hazards is unlikely (for example, indicating circuits).

+NOTE 1 - Devices for overload protection of components may also provide protection of associated wiring.

+NOTE 2 - Internal circuits connected to an AC MAINS SUPPLY or to a DC MAINS SUPPLY may require individual protection depending on reduced wire size and length of conductors.

-Compliance is checked by inspection and, as appropriate, by the tests of 4.5.1 and/or 5.3.
-D1
+Compliance is checked by inspection and, as appropriate, by the tests of 4.5.1.